 And at that, he puts her across his knee, grabs a wooden paddle, pulls up her short skirt, takes down her panties and begins to spank her.
 She tries to wriggle free, to no avail, and the lights go down.
 End of sketch.

-I know of three photographs of the sketch, two of them apparently showing the same performance and the third illustrating how performances must have differed from one another in the details of costume and pose.
+I know of six photographs of the sketch, illustrating how performances must have differed from one another in the details of costume and pose.

 The spanking takes the actors close to the boundary of one of the show’s basic rules: the subject matter might be sexual, but it was to be handled without any actual sex and with no nudity.
 That’s why, although Francesca (the character in the sketch) is spanked on her bare bottom, with her panties pulled down, Leil (the actress playing the part) is wearing a thong underneath, as can be clearly seen in that first dynamic picture.
 ‘We want to invite the middle classes, not put them off,’ explained Barry Farber – so the material had to be handled tastefully if the show was to be a success.

 And Another Way to Love was indeed successful.
 It played at The Project, an off-off-Broadway loft with capacity for an audience of just 75 people, starting with only one performance a week, Friday nights; but it was so popular that it soon had to play twice, then thrice weekly from Thursday to Saturday.
 There were also bespoke performances for special interest groups.
 After nearly two years up in the loft, it moved to a larger venue, the Bijou Theatre on West 45th Street, and ran from February to December 1977, when the money ran out.
 It was later revived back at The Project in 1980, with the same cast and an expanded roster of sketches, but with ‘Bottoms Up’ still present and correct.

 An eye-witness account of the revival shows that the sketch had now changed somewhat: